NoorFatima01/NextAuth/README.md

 ## `useSession` Hook

-The `useSession()` hook is used to access session data on the client side.
+The `useSession()` hook is used to access session data on the client side and helps manage session.
 When the session changes, the `useSession()` hook will automatically update the session data.
 It returns a session object that contains the user object and other information.
 The session object will be `null` if the user is not authenticated.

+This hook cannot be used in api routes.
+It is strictly for client side.

 ### Session Object Properties